ccorcos/deep-learning/README.md

 # Some Deep Learning models built with Theano

-hessian free optimization
+## To Do
+- refactor layer.py into different files
+- rewrite optimizations with sgdem2
+- LSTM
+- embeddings
-save and load models
+- save and load models

-use the column model on MNIST
-SERNN Class - State Estimation Recurrent Neural Network
+- dropout with RNNs